Dude Making a Difference

 Check out the online resource section where you will find how-to guides, tips, and expanded information for many of the topics covered in the book sure to entertain, educate, and inspire you into a happier, healthier existence!
 All the information is there, the only thing you’ll be missing is the story.
 Still want to read the book and truly don’t have the fund?
 Rob’s got you covered at Dude for Free.

 Rob Greenfield is an adventurer and environmental activist whose creative campaigns educate while they inspire.
-Whether he’s surviving on water collected from leaky faucets or dining from a dumpster to illustrate America’s Food Waste Fiasco, Rob’s mission is to wake people up to their surroundings and help them to understand the local and global impact of their daily actions.
+Whether he’s surviving on water collected from leaky faucets or dining from a dumpster to illustrate the United States Food Waste Fiasco, Rob’s mission is to wake people up to their surroundings and help them to understand the local and global impact of their daily actions.
 He’s crossed the US twice on a bamboo bicycle, gone a 1,000 days without showering, and when not out adventuring, he lives in a 50 square foot tiny home in San Diego, all in the name of instigating positive social change.